mcmtilman/SwiftPuLP/README.md

     }
     ```

+3. Performance compared to native Python PuLP is heavily impacted by the conversion between Swift and Python data structures.

 ### Example 2: Wedding seating planning illustrating set partitioning optimization

 Based on the [A set partitioning model of a wedding seating problem](https://coin-or.github.io/pulp/CaseStudies/a_set_partitioning_problem.html).